salesforce/maligned/docs/src/main/paradox/data-pipeline.md

 # type-aligned data pipeline

 This document provides an example of how one could use a type-aligned sequence (specifically @scaladoc[TAList](maligned.TAList)) to represent data pipelines.
+It will introduce some of the useful high-level methods on type-aligned lists.

-It assumes that the following items have been imported:
+The code examples assume that the following items have been imported:

 @@snip [[DataPipelineExample.scala]](/core/src/test/scala/example/DataPipelineExample.scala) { #imports }